-For purposes of the FOIA, the term search means "to review, manually or by automated means, agency records for the purpose of locating those records which are responsive to a request."58 The cut-off date for responsive records is the actual date of the
+For purposes of the FOIA, the term search means "to review, manually or by automated means, agency records for the purpose of meaning those records which are responsive to a request."
+The cut-off date for responsive records is the actual date of the commencement of the search.
+FOIA requests may require on-line searches for agency documents.
+FOIA processing in the Regions and throughout the Agency must necessarily be a team effort to assure maximum effectiveness in compliance with the mandates of the FOIA.
+In responding to a FOIA request, the processing office should do a complete search the first time and locate all documents

-57 See Chapter XIII.
-Waiver.
+&lt;sup>57 See Chapter XIII, Waiver.

-$^{^{58}}$ 5 U.S.C. § 552(a)(3)(D).
+$^{58}$ 5 U.S.C. § 552(a)(3)(D).
 The Agency's electronic search efforts for documents for a particular FOIA request may result in the creation of another document or documents reflecting the search methodology or program and/or result.
 This document or documents would not be responsive to the FOIA request for which the search has been undertaken.
 Such material would only be responsive to a later separate FOIA request for the search methods utilized.